olahasan/react-simple-challange-one-tarmez/README.md

 # react-simple-challange-one-tarmez

-This is a simple project i create it to practice how to send props,Children from component to other built with React Js"Hooks"
+This is a simple project i created it to practice how to send props,Children from component to other built with React Js"Hooks"

 ## Table of contents